We're loading your data

 You should keep the following bullet points in mind while drafting your billing/payment clause:

-Contractor shall pay Subcontractor for its services provided from time to time under this Agreement on the basis of time spent by Subcontractor and Subcontractor’s employees and subcontractors in providing the services.
+The contractor shall pay Subcontractor for its services provided from time to time under this Agreement on the basis of time spent by Subcontractor and Subcontractor’s employees and subcontractors in providing the services.
 The amount paid shall be based on the rate of ($dollar amount) per hour per person.
 Payment shall be payable within ten (10) days of Subcontractor submitting an invoice for the services provided.
-If payment is not made within ten (10) days of receipt of an invoice, the amount due shall accrue interest at the rate of (amount of percentage) per annum, and Subcontractor may stop performing services until paid in full.
+If payment is not made within ten (10) days of receipt of an invoice, the amount due shall accrue interest at the rate of (amount of percentage) per annum, and the Subcontractor may stop performing services until paid in full.

-The Subcontractor and his or her employees shall not, during the time of rendering services to the Contractor or thereafter, disclose to anyone other than authorized employees of the Contractor (or persons designated by such duly authorized employees of the Contractor) or use for the benefit of the Subcontractor and his or her employees or for any entity other than the Contractor, any information of a confidential nature, including but not limited to, information relating to: any such materials or intellectual property; any of the Contractor’s projects or programs including the project covered by this Agreement; the technical, commercial or any other affairs of the Contractor; or, any confidential information which the Company has received from a third party.
+The Subcontractor and his or her employees shall not, during the time of rendering services to the Contractor or thereafter, disclose to anyone other than authorized employees of the Contractor (or persons designated by such duly authorized employees of the Contractor) or use for the benefit of the Subcontractor and his or her employees or for any entity other than the Contractor, any information of a confidential nature, including but not limited to, information relating to any such materials or intellectual property; any of the Contractor’s projects or programs including the project covered by this Agreement; the technical, commercial or any other affairs of the Contractor; or, any confidential information which the Company has received from a third party.